-Nominations of directors would require independent director approval, either by an independent nominating committee or by a majority of the independent directors.
+Nominations of directors would require independent director approval, either by an independent nominating committee voting in executive session or by a majority of the independent directors voting in executive session.
 A single non-independent director (other than an officer, employee or family member) would be permitted on the independent committee pursuant to the "exceptional and limited circumstances" provision for a term limited to two years, provided the committee has at least three members.
+Issuers whose nominating committees are constituted pursuant to a pre-existing agreement that is inconsistent with the new rule would not be required to comply with the new independence requirements until such agreement expires.